tpf/iwg-public/rubric.md

 There are two categories of system run by IWG:

-1. **TPF services**: those being used for the direct benefit of TPF
+1. **TPF services**: those being used for the direct benefit of TPF; for
+   example: its mail hosting, web hosting, and GitHub organization
 2. **community services**: those being used for the benefit of the Perl and Raku communities

 ## Enrollment of TPF Services